nicoleka1/CarRentalProject/README.md

 ##### User – Rental (MakeRental)
 One-to-Many relationship indicating that a user can make multiple rentals, but each rental is associated with only one user.

-##### User – Payment (MakePayment)
-One-to-Many relationship indicates that a user can make multiple payments, but each payment is made by only one user.

 ##### Car – Rental (IsRentedFor)
 One-to-Many relationship indicating that a car can be rented multiple times, but each rental is associated with only one car.

-##### Rental – Payment (IsAssociatedWith)
-One-to-One relationship indicating that each rental has exactly one payment associated with it.

 ##### Rental – Location (TakesPlaceAt)
 Many-to-One relationship: Many rentals can take place ate the same rental location, but each rental only takes place at  only one location.